-One of the most heartening things we can ever hear from God is “You are forgiven.”
+One of the most heartening things we can ever hear from God is, “You are forgiven.”
 That instantly relieves us of the heavy burden of guilt.
 It assures us that Heavenly Father accepts us.
-It brings brightness where there was gloom.
-It instills hope where there was fear.
+It brings brightness where there is gloom.
+It instills hope where there is fear.
 It changes our lives.

 But when does God forgive?
 On what basis does he forgive?
 Scripture’s exciting message is that God doesn’t base his forgiveness on what we do.
 It rests 100% on what Jesus has already done for us.